Keep your life cover safe from your creditors

 3 minute read

-Few people are aware of the immediate financial consequences of death and therefore don’t provide for the cash flow difficulties their families often experience during what is already an extremely difficult and emotional time.
+Few people are aware of the immediate financial consequences of death and don’t provide for the financial difficulties their families often experience during what is already an extremely difficult and emotional time.
 For your family this can mean a double blow.
 Not only do they lose you, your emotional support and your income, but they might also have to deal with your creditors and their demands for payment of outstanding debt.
-The last thing a grieving widow or widower needs are calls from persistent debt collectors and lawyers.
+The last thing a grieving family needs is calls from persistent debt collectors and lawyers.

-Be aware that if you don’t nominate a beneficiary then the lump sum pay-out will go into what is called ‘your estate’ and will be administered by the government in a process called probate.
-Probate is a legal process for administering the estate of someone who died.
-That can take a great deal of time, and also means those businesses you owe money to will be able to claim what they’re owed.
+If you don’t nominate a beneficiary the lump sum pay-out will go into what is called ‘your estate’ which is subject to probate.
+Probate is a legal process for administering the estate of someone who died and can take a great deal of time.

-During probate, anyone who is owed money can file claims with the Court requesting payment from the assets in the deceased’s estate.
+During probate, anyone who is owed money can file a claim with the court requesting payment from the assets in the deceased’s estate.
 The executor, or person managing the estate, pays as many of the valid claims as possible out of available assets before the family gets what’s left.

-However, because certain assets such as a life policy pass directly to beneficiaries outside the estate, they are not subject to creditors’ claims against the estate of the person who died.
-Retirement accounts are another example of assets which when left to a beneficiary are usually protected in the same manner.
+However, because certain assets such as a life cover policy pass directly to beneficiaries outside the estate, they are not subject to creditors’ claims against the estate of the person who passed away.
+Retirement annuities are another example of assets which when left to a beneficiary are usually protected in the same manner.

 Enter your name and contact number and one of our consultants will call you back: